haakonRefsvik/apex/MODELLING.md

 ## Use case
 Use case of various user stories

-Textual description:
+Textual descriptions:
 \
-“I want to see weather data at a give position”
+    -> “I want to see weather data at a give position”
 \
-“I want to see the weather data at a specific hour”
+    -> “I want to see the weather data at a specific hour”
 \
-“I want to see a predicted tracjetory on a given position”
+    -> “I want to see a predicted tracjetory on a given position”
 \
-“I want to save a weather data at a specific time and locaiton”
+    -> “I want to save a weather data at a specific time and locaiton”

 ![./modellingDoc/uscase.png](./modellingDoc/usecase.png)